Linuxfabrik/monitoring-plugins/check-plugins/mysql-tls/README.md

 TLSv1.2 or TLSv1.3), the presence of a server certificate and key, the local expiry of `ssl_cert` and `ssl_ca` files (when readable on the same host), and any remote accounts that can still connect without `REQUIRE SSL`.
 Each finding maps to a copy-pasteable SQL or `openssl` recommendation.
+Alerts when a finding fails, at the level `--severity` sets, and on its own thresholds for the expiry of the local certificate.

 options:
   -h, --help            show this help message and exit